The Primary 1 journey is one marked by change, discovery and excitement.

 “What are some methods I can use to guide my child with learning?”

-Here are 3 easy ways you can help your child cruise through the second half of Primary 1.
+Here are 3 easy ways you can help your child prepare for Primary 1.

 1. Be In the Know